 Businesses can also download and print a coronavirus poster to display within their work spaces.

 All businesses must put controls in place and ensure staff and customers keep to physical distancing of at least two metres between each person.

 The government has issued guidance to assist employers and businesses about how to work safely in different types of businesses.

 Beware of scams

-There are also scams involving emails appearing to come from GOV.UK about Government Business Grants.
+There are scams involving emails appearing to come from GOV.UK about government business grants.

 If you receive an email like this please delete it and do not reply.

-Please note that emails regarding the retail, hospitality and leisure grant scheme for the Brighton & Hove area will be sent from an '@brighton-hove.gov.uk' address.
+Emails from the council will be sent from an '@brighton-hove.gov.uk' address.
 Do not respond to any emails that do not have such an address.